aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Method
      - Description

-   * - Sub-image alignment
+   * - Localisation Sub-images
      - Subsets of the localisation data are used to build images that are aligned to the global image.

    * - Drift file
      - The drift is loaded from file.
+This file can be created by saving the drift from another calculation method.

+   * - Marked ROIs
+     - The positions of fiducial markers are aligned to their centre-of-mass over the entire image.
+Available when ROIs have been added to the ``ImageJ`` RoiManager.

-   * - Reference stack alignment
+   * - Reference Stack Alignment
      - Images from a reference stack (e.g. a white light image) are aligned to a global projection.

-   * - Fiducial markers within an image
-     - The positions of fiducial markers are aligned to their centre-of-mass over the entire image.
+Available when a stack image is open.

 Further details of the methods are shown in the sections below.